dominodatalab/cdk-cf-eks/convert/README.md

 ### Evaluate the Terraform plan

-Once everything has been imported, you can run `terraform plan` and evaluate what terraform will do:
+Run `terraform plan` and evaluate what terraform will do:

     terraform plan -out terraform.plan

 There will be a lot of output, but near the end you should see output similar to this:

-    Plan: 111 to add, 34 to change, 0 to destroy.
+`Plan: 58 to import, 119 to add, 39 to change, 0 to destroy.`

+Verify that the right number of imports are happening.

 If there is anything Terraform plans to destroy, that is *not* expected and you should carefully scrutinize the output to ensure Terraform isn't doing anything destructive.